 The Water Power Program works to reduce the time and costs associated with siting water power projects; to better quantify the potential magnitude, costs, and benefits of water power generation; and to identify and address other barriers to deployment.
 Specific activities include the following:

 - Funding studies that examine the potential effects of marine and hydrokinetic technologies on specific marine species and their ecosystems

 - Assessing the total amount of recoverable energy that can be obtained from the nation's waves, tides, ocean currents, undammed rivers and streams, and ocean thermal gradients

 - Conducting economic analyses to quantify the benefits of the widespread deployment of effective and cost-competitive marine and hydrokinetic systems.

 Learn more by visiting the program's Marine and Hydrokinetic Market Acceleration and Deployment page.

+The Water Power Program has released reports and maps that assess the resource potential of the nation's waves, tidal, ocean, and river currents, and ocean thermal gradients.
 Learn more about the resource assessment and characterization of the nation's marine and hydrokinetic resources.